 Domestic Violence Crisis TEXT LINE: 615-983-5170

 October is Domestic Violence Awareness Month (DVAM), and we’re participating in and planning events to highlight the crisis of domestic abuse in our community and the resources that exist to help and support survivors.
-We’re proud to be the largest provider of domestic violence services in the state, with the 65-bed Weaver Domestic Violence Center, 24-Hour Crisis & Support Helpline and Textline, and a newly opened, state-of-the-art pet shelter for pets of survivors fleeing abuse.
-Each week, we’ll invite you to learn more and help us amplify our message.
+We’re proud to be the largest provider of domestic violence services in the state, with the 65-bed Weaver Domestic Violence Center, 24-Hour Crisis & Support Helpline and Textline, and a state-of-the-art pet shelter for pets of survivors fleeing abuse.

 Follow us on our channels to share our stories and help us continue our mission: